 But this understanding is not reflected in the current structure of the child welfare system, which was primarily designed to meet the needs of younger children.
 Adolescents’ more advanced developmental needs and abilities are not fully incorporated in the system’s aims and methods.
 Moreover, there are disparities within the child welfare system, with poor children and children of color being disproportionally referred to the child welfare system.

-In this webinar, two members of the expert committee that authored The Promise of Adolescence: Realizing Opportunity for All Youth, Leslie Leve (University of Oregon) and Susan Mangold (Juvenile Law Center), will explore adolescent development science and opportunities for continued reform in the child welfare system.
-Practitioners, advocates, researchers, parents, and adolescents are encouraged to register.
-Contact Dara Shefska with questions.
+In this webinar, two members of the expert committee that authored The Promise of Adolescence: Realizing Opportunity for All Youth, Leslie Leve (University of Oregon) and Susan Mangold (Juvenile Law Center), explored adolescent development science and opportunities for continued reform in the child welfare system.